Empirical PAC-Bayes Bounds for Markov Chains

 \textbf{PAC-Bayes bounds:} while the original PAC-Bayes bounds were proven by \citet{mc1998,mc1999}, our proof will follow the alternative approach by~\citet{catoni2003}.
 This approach is summarized in~\cite{Alquier_2024}.
 Important references include \cite{Catoni2004APA,cat2007,hellstrom2025generalization}. \\

-\textbf{Empirical PAC-Bayes bounds:} the bounds in the above references are empirical, that is, they depend on the data but not on the uknown data-generating process.
+\textbf{Empirical PAC-Bayes bounds:} the bounds in the above references are empirical, that is, they depend on the data but not on the unknown data-generating process.
 There were many attempts to make these bounds tighter~\cite{see2002,mau2004,kuzborskij2024better} or to extend them in various directions~\cite{seldin_laviolette,alquier2018simpler,rodriguez2024more}.
 A natural way to make the bounds tighter relies on the application of Bernstein's inequality: this gives bounds that are in principle tighter, but that depend on the variance of the loss function under the data-generating process~\citep{catoni2003}.
 This quantity is unknown in practice.
 In order to make the PAC-Bayes-Bernstein bound practical, it is necessary to provide an empirical upper bound on the variance term.
 The first occurrence of such an "empirical-PAC-Bayes-Bernstein" is due to~\citet{pmlr-v26-seldin12a} and these bounds were refined in later works~\citep{NIPS2013_a97da629,NEURIPS2019_3dea6b59,NEURIPS2021_69386f6b,NEURIPS2022_49ffa271,pmlr-v195-jang23a}. \\

-\textbf{PAC-Bayes bounds for dependent observations:} \citet{alq_wint_fast,PierreAlquier2013} proved PAC-Bayes bounds for weekly dependent time series, with focus on nonlinear auto-regressive predictors.
-These bounds depend on various types of weak dependence coefficients defined by~\cite{rio2000}, which are unknown in practice.
-On the contrary to the variance in the PAC-Bayes-Bernstein bounds, the authors did not provide an empirical upper bound of these dependence coefficients: their bounds remained non-empirical.
-PAC-Bayes bounds for Markov chains were proven by \citet{e23030313}, they depend explicitly on $\alpha$-mixing coefficients that are also unknown in practice.
+\textbf{PAC-Bayes bounds for dependent observations:} PAC-Bayes bounds for Markov chains were proven by \citet{fard2011pac} in the setting of Markov decision processes, the bounds depend on ergodic coefficients that are unknown in practice.
+Also for Markov chains, \citet{e23030313} proved bounds that depend explicitly on $\alpha$-mixing coefficients (also unknown in practice).
 Some bounds in~\cite{alquier2018simpler} which also depend on $\alpha$-mixing coefficients hold for a more general class of stochastic processes.
-We also mention~\citet{pmlr-v130-haussmann21a} for continuous dynamical systems and \citet{41f14ea790bf4ab0a2e153e453036d2b} for LTI systems.
+We also mention~\citet{pmlr-v130-haussmann21a} for continuous dynamical systems and \citet{41f14ea790bf4ab0a2e153e453036d2b} for linear time-invariant (LTI) systems.